 Glaucoma is often associated with adults.
 In rare cases, however, a child can be born with glaucoma, or the condition can develop later in childhood.
 Childhood glaucoma— also referred to as congenital glaucoma, pediatric, or infantile glaucoma—can cause significant vision loss if not treated promptly.

-If your family has a history of glaucoma or if someone you love is struggling with the sight-robbing disease, your eye doctor at The Pacific Lasik & Cataract Surgery Center in Huntington Beach can help.
+If your family has a history of glaucoma or if someone you love is struggling with the sight-robbing disease, your eye doctor at Pacific Eye Care in Huntington Beach can help.

 What is Glaucoma?

 Glaucoma is an eye condition that damages the optic nerve by causing high pressure inside the eye.
 The disease typically affects people over 60, but as mentioned above, in rare cases, young children and babies can have this condition due to incorrect development of the eye’s drainage system before birth.